IvsonEmidio/wake-from-dream-backend/README.md

 # wake-from-dream-backend
-Backend api for you understand what real life is.
+Backend api for you understand what real life is based on 'NDE' or 'EQM.